Skip to Main Content U.S. Department of Energy

 Infrared image of experimental home front door.

-The Experimental Home serves as a test-bed for energy efficiency technologies.
-Here researchers are testing the effectiveness energy-efficient technologies by comparing the energy, water, and environmental data from this laboratory home with that of the Baseline Home.
+The Experimental Home serves as a test-bed for energy-efficiency technologies.
+Here researchers are testing the effectiveness of energy-efficient technologies by comparing the energy, water, and environmental data from this laboratory home with that of the Baseline Home over the course of the experiment.

 Learn More...